cybozu-go/sabakan/docs/api.md

 **Failure responses**

-- If the version is not found
+- No image has the ID.

   HTTP status code: 404 Not found